gongyuz/CarND-Capstone-Project/README.md

 ### Traffic Light Detection and Classification

 ##### Description
 The perception block consists of Obstacle Detection and Traffic Light Detection node.
-For the purpose of this project, we're only considering traffic lights as obstacles.
+For the purpose of this project, the traffic red lights are considered as obstacles.
 Traffic Light Detection node takes in data from the ```/image_color```, ```/current_pose```, and ```/base_waypoints``` topics and publishes the locations to stop for red traffic lights to the ```/traffic_waypoint``` topic.
 As mentioned earlier, Waypoint Updater node will make use of this information to determine vehicle velocity for given waypoints.
 The traffic light classifier node is implemented separately and is independent of the Traffic light Detection node, which implements the logic to publish information regarding where the vehicle should come to a stop.